hydroper-jet/lang/spec/1.0/source/src/types.md

 ## Any type

 The `*` type contains values from all other types.
+The any type is the most ascending type of all other types.

 ## Void type